Saucony Ride 10 Review Facts

 Saucony is a huge name in the running world, known for their extremely popular running trainers.
 Having existed for more than 100 years, it is clear that Saucony has a good sense of what they are doing.
 The 10th version in their Ride series was released in Spring of 2017.
-The Ride 10 is designed to be a neutral shoe for all sorts of runners.
+The Ride 10 is designed to be a neutral shoe for all sorts of runners, while others feel they are one of the better high arch shoes on the market.
 This review will take a closer look at some of its features and whether it is right for you.

 The midsole of this shoe features a good range of Saucony’s different technologies.
 Primarily it features Saucony’s Power Run Foam, a foam designed to maximize responsiveness and energy return.
 This foam also is designed to center the foot and absorb impacts and pressure for a smoother ride, according to Saucony.
 Also in the midsole is an Everun topsole, which sits above the midsole.
 This extra layer serves to increase energy return, as well as providing a bit of extra cushion.
 Additionally, the midsole features some materials in the heel to reduce impacts there and stabilize the stride further.
 The midsole of the Saucony Ride 10 is pretty impressive, as it fulfills its purpose very well and is unique in several aspects.